edocbuhtig/Hotel-Booking-App/README.md

 # Hotel Booking App
 React Native Firebase Starter
-- Upadte your Firebase(Project) credentials in the file  firebase.js
+- Update your Firebase(Project) credentials in the file  firebase.js
 - Enable (Sign-In with Email Authentication, in your Firebase Project Console, used in the file firebase.js